Dear Home Engineer: From Career Mom to SAHM

 Yes, yes it does.

-And there is much wise counsel to be learned that can help guide you in reviving your love for the home.
+And there’s wise counsel to be learned to help guide you in reviving your love for the home.

 One of my favorite verses is the following that has helped me time and time again.
 Especially with all the social media news and pins of perfect families making me feel I don’t measure up.